qingreee1/material-theme-jetbrains-docs/docs/configuration/color-schemes.md

   url: '/docs/configuration/settings'
   title: Settings
 next:
-  url: '/docs/configuration/tab-settings'
+  url: '/docs/configuration/main-settings'
-  title: Tab Settings
+  title: Main Settings
 ---

 The plugin comes prebundled with a bunch of color schemes adapted for the Material Themes, resulting in a flat,